You’ve got questions…we’ve got answers.

 What does it mean to be inter-denominational?

 Inter-denominational refers to a group of people worshipping together from a variety of denominational backgrounds (including no denomination!).
 Snowmass Chapel was founded on the belief that worship should honor and display the rich diversity of its people, and should never exclude or deny the expression of diversity or the emerging needs and identities of the Body of Christ.
-Our senior pastor, The Rev. Dr. Robert de Wetter, is an Episcopal priest, canonically resident in the Colorado Episcopal Diocese, and our Associate Pastor, Rev. Charla Belinski, is ordained non-denominationally.
+Our Senior Pastor, Rev. Charla Belinski, is ordained non-denominationally.

 Why Snowmass Chapel?